ccomrade/c1-launcher/README.md

 #### Using Visual Studio

-Modern Visual Studio (>= VS2019) allows you to directly open the source code directory as a CMake project and build it as usual.
+Modern Visual Studio (>= VS2019) and [Visual Studio Code](https://code.visualstudio.com/docs/cpp/config-msvc) allow you to directly open the source code directory as a CMake project and build it as usual.

 Older versions of Visual Studio require manually generated solution files.
 Use the same steps as above with the following command: